-It is encouraging to see that some fashion companies are making changes on waste.
+It’s encouraging to see that some fashion companies are making changes on waste.

 Luxury fashion company Burberry used to destroy its unsold merchandise.
 Getting rid of $38 million worth during its financial year ending in March 2018.

 Investors questioned the practice.
 Soon afterward, the company announced it would stop destroying products.
-Instead, it donates or recycles the items and tries harder to make only as much as people will buy.(15)
+Instead, it donates or recycles the items and tries to make only what people buy.(15)

 In July 2018, giant fashion retailer; Zara announced sustainability targets.
 By 2025 it will use only sustainable fabrics for its clothing.